 In July, the legislature approved the accommodation taxes and funding for the troubled Hawaii Tourism Authority (HTA).
 These taxes are a significant source of revenue for all the islands and are applied to both your Hawaii vacation rental and Hawaii hotel stays.

-Governor Ige initially vetoed the bill designed in part to halt funding for Hawaii Tourism Authority via accommodation taxes.
-The legislature obviously feels strongly, given they then overrode the governor and want to fund HTA via its general fund in order to provide better checks and balances.
+Governor Ige initially vetoed the bill designed to halt funding for Hawaii Tourism Authority via accommodation taxes.
+The legislature feels strongly, given they then overrode the governor and want to fund HTA via its general fund to provide better checks and balances.

 We aren’t convinced about HTA’s abilities no matter how it is funded, given a checkered past and not enough to show for the money it has received.
 See much more on that below.

 For years, the counties have received an allotment of the statewide uniform 10.25% accommodations tax rate, but that will now come to an end.
 Instead, each county will add its surcharge to that existing statewide tax.